vcsjones/vcsjones.dev/_posts/2016-12-29-authenticode-sealing.md

 in the first place.

 Sealing appears to be an unathenticated attribute itself which contains a signature, same for the timestamp.
-My assumption is that sealing is, in a strange way, is Authenticode for Authenticode.
+It wold seem that sealing is, in a strange way, Authenticode for Authenticode.
 The difference being is that a sealing signature has no concept of unauthenticated attributes, and it uses the certificates from the primary signature.
 That leaves no room for data to be inserted in to the signature once it has been sealed.